prosenjit72/ic-devops-batch3/proenjit_ICDB3_231/git_assignment_01.md

 In Git, squashing refers to the process of merging multiple commits into a single commit.
 It is commonly used to keep the commit history clean and organized, especially before merging into the main branch.
 ## Syntax
 git rebase -i HEAD~N

+## What is Git merge?
+In Git, merging is the process of combining changes from two or more branches.
+It is primarily used to bring together the work of multiple developers.
+## Syntax
+git merge <branch_name>